 Tainan

-Tainan experiences a subtropical climate, with hot and humid summers and mild winters.
-The best time to visit Tainan is during the spring (March to May) and autumn (September to November) when the weather is pleasant and the city is less crowded.
-During these seasons, you can enjoy the beautiful cherry blossoms in full bloom and participate in the various cultural festivals that take place in Tainan.
+Tainan has a subtropical climate, with hot, humid summers and mild winters.
+The ideal times to visit are spring (March to May) and autumn (September to November), when the weather is more comfortable and the city is less crowded.
+These seasons also coincide with cultural festivals and the blooming of cherry blossoms, adding to the city’s charm.

 Chihkan Tower